Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Concluding remarks.

-\paragraph{Concluding remarks.} In summary, we have shown that corrugations, that are ubiquitous in graphene in the form of dynamical flexural phonons or static ripples, enable a direct spin-flip mechanism to linear order in both the flexural field and in the spin-orbit coupling.
-This mechanism provides an efficient source of spin relaxation, setting an intrinsic limit for the spin lifetime in high mobility samples.
+In summary, we have shown that corrugations, that are ubiquitous in graphene in the form of dynamical flexural phonons or static ripples, enable a direct spin-flip mechanism to linear order in both the flexural field and in the spin-orbit coupling.
+This mechanism provides an unavoidable source of spin relaxation that will set the upper limit for spin lifetimes once the extrinsic sources of spin relaxation that prevail in state of the art experiments are removed.
 Such limit is however non-universal, as its precise value depends on graphene's mechanical environment, that determines the long-wavelength behavior of the flexural field.
-At room temperature, intrinsic spin lifetimes in the nanosecond range are expected in a very wide range of situations.
-We note that an analogous mechanism could be at the origin of the spin relaxation recently reported in small organic molecules \cite{Schulz}, with an enhancement of the spin-orbit coupling caused by the low-frequency molecular bending modes.
+At room temperature, intrinsic spin lifetimes in the microsecond range are expected in a very wide range of situations.
+Importantly, the intrinsic spin relaxation time of electrons in graphene shows a marked dependence on their momentum direction, valley and spin quantization axis.

-Finally, whereas the existence of a rather small upper limit for spin-lifetimes in graphene might present an obstacle for certain applications like spin transistors, the intrinsic spin-lattice coupling could open the way for hybrid devices, where a confined vibrational phonon could be coupled resonantly coupled to the spin-flip transitions of Zeeman split of confined Dirac electrons.
+Finally, whereas the existence of an upper limit for spin-lifetimes in graphene might present in the future an obstacle for certain applications such as spin transistors, the intrinsic spin-lattice coupling could open the way for hybrid devices, where a confined vibrational phonon could be coupled resonantly to the spin-flip transitions of Zeeman split confined Dirac electrons.
 Microwave pumping of such system could result in a maser behavior of the phonon mode \cite{Roukes}.